Landmark, Structure of Merit, and Historic District Designation

 - Representative of a style in the City that is no longer prevalent

 Historic District Designation Process and Criteria

 The process for Historic District designation places the Landmarks Commission in an advisory role to the City Council, with the Council approving district designations through adoption of an ordinance.
 In contrast to the other designation procedures, some minor alterations or repairs may be permitted while the District is under consideration.
-Currently the only designated Historic Districts in Santa Monica are the Third Street Historic District, the Bay Street Craftsman Cluster, and the San Vicente Boulevard Courtyard Apartments Historic District.
+Examples of Historic Districts in Santa Monica include the Third Street Historic District, the Bay Street Craftsman Cluster, and the San Vicente Boulevard Courtyard Apartments Historic District.

 A geographic area or a noncontiguous grouping of thematically related properties may be designated a Historic District if the City Council finds that such area meets one of the following criteria:

 - Any of the criteria for a Landmark designation

 - A concentration of historic, scenic or thematic sites, which contribute to each other and are unified aesthetically by plan, physical development or architectural quality

 - Significant geographical patterns, associated with different eras of settlement and growth, particular transportation modes, or distinctive examples of park or community planning

 Submit a completed Historic Designation Application Form at the Public Counter or mail the application to City Hall care of the Planning Department, and pay applicable fees, if required.

 The applicant, representative, or legal owner familiar with the project is encouraged to be present at the Landmarks Commission meeting.
 A decision on the designation is rendered at the hearing.
 All decisions by the Landmarks Commission are subject to a 10-day appeal period.